Guides

 DATE(TODAY(), "yyyy-MM-dd")

-Overview of Java Date Format
+Overview of Date Format

 Date Format specifies the output format of the Date value.
 It consists of case sensitive letters which represents parts of the date in various formatting options.
 Amount of letters is also important as it results in different date output value.